RichDCs/Semantic-Kernel-laundry-example/README.md

 ## Models tested

-Tested with `gpt-4 turbo-2024-04-09` model hosted on Azure :heart:
+Tested with the `gpt-4 turbo-2024-04-09` model hosted on Azure :heart:

 ## Contributing